brunion1/wm-product-search/README.md

 ## Getting Started

-To start the app, just clone the Github repository into your local, navigate into the repository root, and issue the following commands:

-### Installing

-Assuming you have NodeJS and yarn/npm installed, issue the following commands to build and run the app:
+Assuming you have NodeJS and yarn/npm installed, the following commands will pull and load the app:

 ```
 git clone https://github.com/brunion1/wm-product-search.git